-- (3) After removing the track, the railway entity must reinstate the public road to the requisite standard without delay and at its own cost. - (4) If it appears to the responsible road authority that the railway entity has failed to discharge its obligation under subsection (3), the responsible road authority may give the railway entity a notice requiring it to reinstate the public road within 30 days or such longer period as the responsible road authority may allow. - (5) If the railway entity fails to comply with the responsible road authority's notice - (a) the responsible road authority may reinstate the public road to the requisite standard; and - (b) any costs reasonably incurred by the responsible authority road in SO public reinstating the road are recoverable a debt due as to the responsible road authority from the railway entity. - (6) For the purposes of this section, a responsible road authority is entitled to assume that a railway entity does not intend to replace track that the railway entity has removed from a level crossing if works to replace the track have not physically commenced, at the level crossing, within 30 days after the date of removal.
+- (3) After removing the track, the railway entity must reinstate the public road to the requisite standard without delay and at its own cost. - (4) If it appears to the responsible road authority that the railway entity has failed to discharge its obligation under subsection (3), the responsible road authority may give the railway entity a notice requiring it to reinstate the public road within 30 days or such longer period as the responsible road authority may allow. - (5) If the railway entity fails to comply with the responsible road authority's notice - (a) the responsible road authority may reinstate the public road to the requisite standard; and - any costs reasonably incurred by the (b) responsible road authority SO reinstating the public road are recoverable a debt due the as responsible road authority from the railway entity. - (6) For the purposes of this section, a responsible road authority is entitled to assume that a railway entity does not intend to replace track that the railway entity has removed from a level crossing if works to replace the track have not physically commenced, at the level crossing, within 30 days after the date of removal.